 Katashina, Gunma Prefecture - Japan

 I have come to Katashina region of Japan every season since I moved here.
 It truly is a magnificent place that offers great fishing and epic scenery only a few hours from Tokyo.
-The public transit to get here is surprisingly easy too, so if you’ve got a Japan Rail Pass (and a little knowledge of the bus system) you are all set!.
+The public transit to get here is surprisingly easy too.
+So, if you have a Japan Rail Pass (and a little knowledge of the bus system) you are all set.

 The second visit to Katashina was a few days later when I went to help my friend Kado-san clean out his small cabin.
 His "cabin" is right in the middle of the village and is actually a three century old refurbished silk factory.
 While I was there working I did manage to squeeze in two fishing sessions on the highly pressured yet beautiful Ogawa River, which runs right through the middle of town.